Navigating Smoking and Mental Health

 – Antidepressants and other medicine dosages for mental health problems can be lowered (please only do this in consultation with your GP before doing so.)

-When smokers begin a quit attempt, they usually experience withdrawal symptoms due to reduced levels of nicotine within the body.
+When you begin a quit attempt, it’s normal to experience withdrawal symptoms due to reduced levels of nicotine within the body.

 Feelings of irritableness, anxiousness and restlessness are common during this phase which usually lasts 2 – 4 weeks.